RickBrazAbreu/DragonBall-CLIENT/README.md

 * As a user, i want tot sign in
 *  As a user I want to sign out
 *  As a user I want to change password
-*  As a user I wnt to see al the pets
+*  As a user I wnt to see al the Sayan
-*  I want see informations about specific pet
+*  I want see informations about specific sayan
-*  I want be able tocreate new pet
+*  I want be able tocreate new sayan
-*  I want tobe able to delete my pets
+*  I want tobe able to delete my Sayan
 *  I want to be able to create a toy
-*  I want tobe able to give a toy to any pet
+*  I want tobe able to give a toy to any sayan
-*  I want to be able to update my pets toys
-*  I want ot be able  to delete my pets toys

 ## views